-The PA Committee organises a variety of social functions during the year for the purpose of bringing people together, to help create a broader sense of community and to fundraise for luxury (noninfrastructure) items and experiences that enhance the pupil experience.
-The PA also holds Nearly New Uniform Sales each term.
+The PA Committee organises a variety of social functions during the year for the purpose of bringing people together, to help create a broader sense of community and to fundraise for luxury (non-infrastructure) items and experiences that enhance the pupil experience.
+The PA also holds a number of Nearly New Uniform Sales throughout the year.
 For more information, please go to www.shspa.org.uk.

-Membership of the Parents' Association is open to all parents and is automatic on payment of an annual subscription of £10 per family, or such other sum as may be decided upon at any Annual General Meeting.
+Membership of the Parents' Association is open to all parents and is automatic on payment of an annual subscription of £10 per family or such other sum as may be decided upon at any Annual General Meeting.
 This annual subscription is payable each academic year and appears on the school fee invoice in December.
 Subscriptions do qualify for Gift Aid as the PA is a registered charity.
 The PA would be grateful if you could fill in the Parents' Association Gift Aid Form so that they can claim tax back from the Inland Revenue.
 Any higher rate tax payers can also include the subscription as a charitable donation on their annual tax return.

-The Parents' Association is hosting a Welcome Supper in the Dining Room on Thursday 10 September from 7.00pm onwards for new families.
+The Parents' Association is hosting a 'Meet and Eat' evening in the Dining Room on Thursday 9 September from 7.00pm onwards for new families.
 Bowl food will be served to enable you to mingle and get to know other parents.
-To book tickets, please go to www.shspa.org.uk
+To book tickets, go to their website.